-My friend Cathy dropped off this headboard to me recently, and I put it away in the garage.
+My friend Cathy gave me this red headboard, and I put it away in the garage.
 Then as I was looking at my Christmas Pinterest Board I saw Terri’s stocking headboard and remembered I had this red headboard.
 As I got it out and examined it, I liked the way it looked and I wanted to use it so I wouldn’t have to do any painting.
-However, upon closer inspection, I realized I wouldn’t have anyplace to put the phrase “the stockings were hung”.
+There was no room for the phrase –“the stockings were hung”.
 Edited to add: I made a bench out of this headboard and a kitchen cabinet.

 On to plan B.

 How to make a Christmas stocking hanger out of a headboard

 I picked this headboard up off the curb after a large neighborhood yard sale.
 I try to visit the neighborhood the night of the yard sale knowing that people tend to put less desirable pieces to the curb.
 If I’m lucky, I get a couple of items free each year.
 The price on this little piece had been $15.
 Sometimes I don’t understand people.
 Why not put $5 on it and sell it instead of putting it to the curb for the garbage pickup.

 Cut the length off the headboard legs